Premium New Zealand nature-based carbon credits designed for durability and integrity

 To remove uncertainty, organisations need to invest in proven, nature based carbon removal solutions that are built to last

 PFS Carbon Credits have been designed from the ground up to conform to the strictest criteria of quality, transparency, veracity and durability.
-To meet the PFS Standards, projects must demonstrate proof of legal and silvilculture longevity taking into account any potential risks.
+To meet the PFS Standards, projects must demonstrate proof of legal and silviculture longevity taking into account all potential risks.
 Complying with essential international regulatory requirements, they give you certainty that every tonne purchased is real, permanent, and defensible.

-Through their registry operated by MUFG, PFS connects carbon buyers with New Zealand forest owners whose projects meet the highest standards for durable carbon dioxide removal.
-Our credits are validated to ISO 14064 by SGS, ensuring they withstand the most searching examination, including in a court of law.
+Through their registry operated by renown international financial institutes, PFS connects carbon buyers with New Zealand forest owners whose projects meet the highest standards for durable carbon dioxide removal.
+PFS verified nature based carbon credits are verified to PFS Standards themselves validated to ISO 14064-1 and ISO 14064-2 by SGS, ensuring they withstand the most searching examination, including in a court of law.

-Our carbon credits are founded on four key pillars:
+Our carbon credits are founded on THREE key pillars:

 New Zealand Based

-New Zealand has a strong rule of law and land title guarantees backed by government allowing us to be sure of contractual durability.
-New Zealand also has a robust Bill of Rights providing assurance that there is no risk of the displacement of indigenous or poor communities.
+New Zealand has a strong rule of law and land title guarantees backed by government allowing you to be sure you will keep what you buy.
+New Zealand also has a robust Bill of Rights providing assurance that there is little risk of the displacement of indigenous or poor communities.

-The New Zealand environment means we have lower fire, pest, and mortality risks than most jurisdictions, as well as being less exposed to climate change risk than many.
-New Zealand’s geographic location means that our forests sequester carbon faster than global averages, reducing cost per tonne.
+The New Zealand environment means it has lower fire, pest, and mortality risks than most countries, as well as being less exposed to climate change risk than many.
+New Zealand’s geographic location means that its forests sequester carbon faster than global averages, reducing cost per tonne.

 Proven Permanence

-PFS credits include legal covenants against felling combined with a robust government-backed Torrens land title system, so we can guarantee legally enforceable carbon storage to 2100 and beyond.
-This means you can confidently claim long-term climate impact without reversal risk.
-Verification to the PFS Standard establishes adherence to the latest international requirements for permanence and non-reversals.
+PFS credits include enforceable promises against felling combined with a robust government-backed Torrens land title system, guaranteeing legally enforceable carbon storage to 2100 and beyond.
+This means you can confidently claim long-term climate impact without legal reversal risk.
+Verification to the PFS Standards establishes adherence to the latest international requirements for non-reversals.

 Demonstrable Integrity

-Our credits are verified against the PFS Carbon Standard and are subject to verification by SGS to ISO 14064-1, 14064-2, and 14064-3.
-Validation against ISO 14064-3 ensures your climate communications comply with consumer protection laws and financial market participation requirements, not just climate reporting standards.
-Independent verification and registry services eliminates over-crediting, meets international standards and ensures your auditors, investors, and regulators can trust your climate claims.
+PFS carbon credits are verified against the PFS Carbon Standard and are subject to verification by SGS to ISO 14064-1, 14064-2, and (where applicable) 14064-3.
+Validation against ISO 14064-3, should you request it, ensures your climate communications comply with consumer protection laws and financial market participation requirements, not just climate reporting standards.
+Independent verification and registry services eliminates over-crediting, meets international standards and ensures your auditors, investors, and regulators can trust your climate claims

 More than just carbon

 PFS carbon credits are based on New Zealand forestry projects which vary by region, owner and context.
-All of our forestry projects deliver at least three SDG goals and other degrees of social and environmental co-benefits that strengthen your ESG narrative.
+All of our forestry projects are consistent with UNFCCC SDG goals and A6.4 (TOOL-AC-001 Paris Agreement Sustainability Tool).
+Other environmental co-benefits will strengthen your ESG narrative.

 Depending on the specific forestry project PFS carbon credit co-benefits include:

-• Biodiversity Protection: Native ecosystem restoration in one of the world's most unique natural environments
+Biodiversity Protection: Native ecosystem restoration in one of the world's most unique natural environments, where existing forests provide canopy cover for the eventual propagation and return of native species

-• Economic Support: Fair returns to forest owners, consistent with UN Declaration on the Rights of Indigenous Peoples
+Economic Support: Fair returns to iwi forest owners, consistent with UN Declaration on the Rights of Indigenous Peoples

 Why you should consider PFS carbon credits